Homemade Dog Shampoo — 3 Simple Recipes

 A chihuahua in a bathtub getting shampooed.

 The ingredients for homemade dog shampoo are easy to acquire, most being ready-at-hand in the home, and most recipes are for single use, meaning there’s no need for storage containers.
 You can try a new one each time you wash your dog.
 Exactly how to give a dog a bath is a different matter.
 As anyone who has tried can tell you, convincing your dog to submit to a bath can be a challenging proposition.
-Thankfully, making homemade dog shampoo is only as complicated as you want it to be.
+Thankfully, making DIY dog shampoo is only as complicated as you want it to be.

-Things as simple as vinegar and baking soda show up as components in many a homemade dog shampoo recipe.
+Things as simple as vinegar and baking soda show up as components in many homemade dog shampoo recipes.
 Other ingredients that can be picked up in grocery stores or drug stores include castile soap, which is olive-oil based, and glycerine, a sugar-based alcohol compound.
 In many cases, your standard baby shampoo or nontoxic dish soap is often incorporated into a homemade dog shampoo recipe to bind ingredients together.
 The recipes for homemade dog shampoo that we’ll focus on here are very simple and require minimal preparation.

 1. Homemade dog shampoo to combat fleas